Home | Intro | Custom Yacht Design | Stock Designs | Motor Yacht Gallery | Sailing Yacht Gallery | Prototypes Gallery | Plans List

 SOLIDWORKS..?

-SolidWorks "fixes" most of the above issues by requiring the creation of a parametric "assembly" or "logic tree" that establishes and preserves intelligent relationships between all of the parts.
-This imposes an added dimension of complexity itself.
-Ordinarily this means the user must construct the various logical relationships in advance, or at least manage them while building a model.
+SolidWorks is a Parametric (history based) Solid modeler, in which all parts are given thickness and mass properties in addition to being assigned a parametric relationship to other parts.
+As such, SolidWorks "fixes" several of the above issues by requiring the creation of a parametric "assembly" or "logic tree" that establishes and preserves intelligent relationships between all of the parts.
+This in itself imposes a considerable added dimension of complexity.
+Ordinarily this means the user must construct the various logical relationships in advance, and then manage them while building or changing a model.

-However when attempting to model free form shapes such as a boat, this more or less puts the cart before the horse.
-In other words, it is preferable to remain unfettered by one surface being related to another, i.e. not having to worry about what effect changing one surface might have on another surface if they were to be tied together and required to move together.
+When attempting to model free form shapes such as a boat, this approach puts the cart before the horse.
+When originating a design, it is preferable to remain unfettered by one surface having to be related to another, i.e. not to worry about what effect changing one surface might have on another surface, say if they are tied together and required to move together as is generally the case in Solidworks.

-Our preference for using Maxsurf Modeler to generate new boat designs is not only because Maxsurf is an entire suite of programs specifically developed for that purpose, but also because the approach taken within the Maxsurf modeling environment makes ultimate sense.
+Our preference for using Maxsurf Modeler to generate new boat designs is not only because Maxsurf is a unified suite of programs specifically developed for that purpose, but also because the approach taken within the Maxsurf modeling environment makes ultimate sense.

 Modeling: In the above image, you can see that Maxsurf only needs to model one half of the vessel since the other half is automatically and dynamically mirrored across the centerline.
 If you specifically want asymmetry, that can be set as a property of any surface, so that a differently shaped surface can be modeled on the other side - say for designing a proa.
 In the image above you can also observe that when modeling NURBS surfaces, there is a great benefit when the control net is kept as simple as possible, whereby fairness is easily achieved.

 Trimming: Maxsurf uses "dynamic" trimming.
 This means that if you trim a few surfaces using a spline or another surface, and you then move one or more of those surfaces or the spline, all of the affected surfaces are all dynamically re-trimmed on the fly.
 Naturally, this is computationally intensive, and that’s why Maxsurf allows you to turn trimming on or off globally (as in the above image).
 With trimming off, you can move surfaces and splines around quickly.
 With trimming on, and precision set to high, it can take a few moments for Maxsurf to figure out all the correct trim regions after each change.
-If the model is complex, this can take several moments even on a fast machine.
-As a middle ground, precision can be set to a lower value so that trimming can be displayed correctly with updates calculated much more quickly.
+If the model is complex, this can take several moments even on a fast machine, but rarely more than a few seconds.
+As a middle ground, precision can be set to a lower value so that trimming can be displayed correctly with updates calculated quickly, then subsequently set to high precision for final output.

 Tools: Although NURBS surfaces have zero thickness, it is possible to set surface thickness properties in Maxsurf.
-This does not add another surface, nor does it create a solid, but is useful to accommodate planking thickness so that the lines and offsets output will show the planking deduction / addition, taken normal to the surface that has been modeled.
+This does not add another surface, nor does it create a solid, but is useful in order to accommodate planking thickness so that the lines and offsets output will correctly account for the planking deduction / addition, taken normal to the surface that has been modeled.
+Setting thickness and materials properties in Maxsurf also allows those properties to be recognized by Maxsurf Structure (Workshop), the construction module in the Maxsurf Suite.

-The surface stiffness can be varied in either direction, and the control point weights can be varied in order to exert more or less local control over the surface locally.
-Maxsurf has excellent tools for creating and editing splines, and can create extrusions along an edge or spline or create lathe turnings around an axis using any spline shape.
+Maxsurf allows the surface stiffness to be varied in either direction, and allows the control point weights to be varied as needed in order to exert more or less local control over the surface locally.
+Maxsurf has excellent tools for creating and editing splines, which can be used for trimming surfaces.
+Maxsurf can create extrusions along an edge or spline or create lathe turnings around an axis using any spline shape.

-Fairing: Maxsurf has excellent fairing tools, such as curvature porcupines, Gaussian curvature analysis, longitudinal compression, etc. as well as automated manipulation of control points, e.g. align controls to plane; align to vector; smooth control points; smooth patch; rotate / size / move / duplicate / mirror surfaces or controls.
+Fairing: Maxsurf has excellent fairing tools, such as curvature porcupines, Gaussian curvature analysis, rendering, longitudinal compression, etc. as well as tools for automating the manipulation of control points, e.g. align controls to plane; align to vector; smooth control points; smooth patch; rotate / size / move / duplicate / mirror surfaces or splines or controls.

 Visualization: In addition to the standard profile, plan and body views, Maxsurf shows a perspective view which can be rendered nicely.
 Colors, transparency and lighting can all be varied as needed.
 In each view the grid and the resulting lines on the vessel's surface can each be turned on or off.
 If the surface is moved, the sections, buttock lines and waterlines are all dynamically updated in all views.